Polidea/SiriusObfuscator/FileExtractor/README.md

 `<path-to-xcode-project>` is a path to Xcode project root folder.
 It\'s the folder that contains both the Xcode project file (.xcodeproj or .xcworkspace) and the source files.
 It's a required parameter.

 `<path-to-output-file>` is a path to the file that the extraced data will be written to.
 If it's an optional parameter.
 If ommited, tool will print out to the standard output.

+`<path-to-xcodeproj>` is a path to the Xcode project file.
+It's an optional parameter and should be provided only when the tool fails to automatically identify which project to parse.

 ## Data formats